 Contain directions to resolve a particular issue in dispute in connection with a child.
 A specific issue order could be obtained where there is a dispute as to the child’s education, determining whether the child can be taken abroad temporarily or permanently, and medical treatment.
 Specific Issue Orders may be made in conjunction with Child Arrangements Orders or on their own.

 The principles the Court will use when deciding cases concerning children:

 When making any decision, the court’s paramount consideration is the welfare of the child.

 The court will always give the following three principles the highest priority:

 The court fee to issue an application is £215.

-Our Child Dispute Solicitors are backed by nearly four decades of experience.
+Our Child Dispute Solicitors are backed by four decades of experience.
 Our legal practice and team of Family Law Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Address:||Hodge Jones & Allen LLP 180 North Gower Street London NW1 2NB|